grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 var objectIAddedTwoLinesAgo = _objects[val];
 ```

 would give me access to the original object I put into the dictionary with `val` as a key.
-The impression was caused by the code `_objects[val] = new SomeObject();` looking as if I indexed the dictionary with an object, where in reality, the dictionary was merely taking the `val` to calculate its hash code and use this as a real key.
+The impression was caused by the code `_objects[val] = new SomeObject();` looking as if I indexed the dictionary with an object only, where in reality, the dictionary was in the first place taking the `val` to calculate its hash code and use this to find the right "bucket".

-This is the reason why the above code would throw an exception, because by changing the state of the `val` with the statement: `val.SetName("name2");`, I also changed its calculated hash code, so the second time I did `_objects[val]`, I was accessing an entirely different index of the dictionary than when I did it the first time.
+This is the reason why the above code would throw an exception, because by changing the state of the `val` with the statement: `val.SetName("name2");`, I also changed its calculated hash code, so the second time I did `_objects[val]`, I was accessing an entirely different "bucket" of the dictionary than when I did it the first time.

-As it is quite common situation that value objects end up as keys inside dictionaries, it is better to leave them immutable to avoid nasty surprises.
+As I find it a quite common situation that value objects end up as keys inside dictionaries, I'd rather leave them immutable to avoid nasty surprises.

+//TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO

 ### Accidental modification by foreign code